-- Briefing Associations on new diseases and related issues as they arise, and providing expert advice as required.
-This will necessitate keeping abreast of the latest scientific research on bee health, liaising with bee health bodies at home and abroad.
+- Briefing Associations on diseases and related issues as they arise, and providing advice and guidance as required.
+This will necessitate keeping abreast of the latest scientific research on bee health, liaising with bee health bodies at home and abroad

 OFFICE OF PUBLIC RELATIONS OFFICER

-- The Public Relations Officer of the FIBKA shall at all times promote the development of beekeeping.
+- The Public Relations Officer of the FIBKA shall promote the development of beekeeping.

 - Prepare publicity documents for the promotion of beekeeping.
-Organize and arrange publicity relating to various beekeeping events through all modern media such as press releases, printed publications, exhibitions etc.
+Organize and arrange publicity relating to various beekeeping events through all modern media.

 - Maintain press relations, through the issue of press notes, press briefings and also arrange press conferences where necessary to promote beekeeping.

-- Be the spokesperson to the media on any matters of public interest regarding beekeeping.
+- Be the main spokesperson to the media on any matters of public interest regarding beekeeping.

 SUMMER COURSE CONVENOR

-41 The Summer Course Convenor shall have responsibility for convening and organising the annual Summer Beekeeping Course at a time and a place so decided by the Executive Council.
+40. The Summer Course Convenor shall have responsibility for convening and organising the annual Summer Course at a time and a place so decided by the Executive Council.
 The duties shall include:

 ELECTION OF EXECUTIVE COUNCIL

-42 Nominations by Affiliated Associations of candidates for membership of the Executive Council shall be sent to the Federation Secretary at least eight weeks prior to Congress and in making such nominations regards must be had to the availability of the candidate to attend meetings.
+41. Nominations by Affiliated Associations of candidates for membership of the Executive Council shall be sent to the Federation Secretary at least eight weeks prior to Congress and in making such nominations regards must be had to the availability of the candidate to attend meetings.
 If unable to attend at Congress, nominated candidates must have indicated their consent to stand by phone call, letter or email to the Federation Secretary.
 In the absence of such confirmation the candidate will be deemed to have declined the nomination.
 No Affiliated Association may nominate more than four candidates.
 These nominations need not be confined to the Association's province, but can only be for a member of an affiliated association.

 - The first four members of the Executive Council shall be elected on a regional basis that is to say one for each province, namely the candidate being a member of an Association within that province and getting the highest vote amongst those proposed by Associations in that province.
 The electorate for each province shall comprise the delegates of the Associations within that province.

 - The next six members shall be elected on a non-regional basis that is to say those getting the highest vote amongst the remaining candidates on a non-regional basis.
-For a vote to be valid the delegate must have voted for four candidates.
-Should there be a failure to elect a candidate on a regional basis for a particular province an extra member shall be elected on a non-regional basis so as to bring the total of members up to ten. ‘
+The maximum number of votes a delegate can give is for the number of vacancies existing.
+Should there be a failure to elect a candidate on a regional basis for a particular province an extra member shall be elected on a non-regional basis so as to bring the total of members up to ten.

-45. All Boards and Committees for specified purposes shall be empowered to add to their number by co-option.
+44. All Boards and Committees for specified purposes shall be empowered to add to their number by cooption.
 The President and Secretary of the Federation are ex-officio members of all Boards and Committees.
 Such Boards and Committees shall have the power to elect their own Officers.

-46. This revised Constitution shall come into effect immediately on being passed by the requisite two-thirds majority.
+45. This revised Constitution shall come into effect immediately on being passed by the requisite twothirds majority.

 1. No speaker shall speak for more than five minutes except with permission from the presiding Chairman.

-2. No motion or amendment shall be spoken to except by the mover until it has been seconded by a member of another association.
+2. No motion nor amendment shall be spoken to except by the mover until it has been seconded by a member of another association.
 No other discussion shall take place on a motion unless and until any amendment is moved and seconded.

 4. No delegate shall be permitted to speak more than once to the same motion or amendment except the proposer who shall have the right to reply.